CourseraK2/coursera-notes-2/ariely-irrationality-apr-2013/src/chapters/Readings.md

 5. *A Fine is a Price* [Link](http://www.jstor.org/stable/10.1086/468061) (**19 pages**)

+   * Deterrence hypothesis predicts that introduction of a fine that leaves everything else unchanged, will result in a reduction in behaviors subject to the fine.
+   * Authors argue that "leaving everything else unchanged" is hard to ensure, and when it is so, the deterrence hypothesis loses its predictive strength (and could even become a liability)
+   * In particular, penalties are often introduced into situations that have an existing but *incomplete* contract (social or private).
+Addition of the penalty may change the information that agents have in that situation, and as a result create a change that triggers the opposite behavior to that anticipated by the penalty.
+   * The paper presents results from a related experiment in a day care center that was dealing with late-shows from parents.
+Initially, a teacher stayed late to accomodate the latecomers.
+In the study, they instead introduced a monetary fine -- by deterrence hypothesis, this should have reduced the bad behavior (causing a drop in late-arriving parents)
+   * The results showed a reverse effect (significant increases).
+More importantly, it showed a persistence in this increased bad behavior after the monetary penalty was removed (restoring the previous no-penalty state, and ostensibly returning to the same state pre-deterrence)
+   * Authors argue that initial contracts had no penalty clause, leading to an unwritten social contract between parents/teachers.
+Adding the monetary fine moved the relationship to financial territory and removed the behavioral constraints that were otherwise imposed by social norms.
+Once parents (agents) had this new information (filled in the contract terms) they acted according to this new information and subsequently did not revert to the social relationship when the financial one ended.

 6. *Man's Search for Meaning: The Case of Legos* [Link](http://dukespace.lib.duke.edu/dspace/handle/10161/6324) (**7 pages**)

+   * Question: How does perceived meaning influence labor supply?
+   * Experiment: Manipulate the perceived meaning of simple/repetitive tasks and judge their efect on subjects' labor supply.
+Conditions in decreasing order of meaningfulness were ackowledged, ignored and shredded.
+   * Result: Subjects in less meaningful conditions exhibited higher "reservation wages" than those in more meaningful conditions.

 **LABOR AND MOTIVATION: Recommended**